eunbiggabi/term2/t2a2-readme/README.md

 ### R8.
 Why is it a problem that needs solving?

+Body helper was created to help people suffer from minor pain.
 We want to help over 10,000 people **back to healthy life** and future through providing our effective and functional products.

 ### R9.
 A link (URL) to your deployed app (i.e. website)